-4.6 Fundamentally, it seeks to achieve additional residential floorspace at the site in a manner that respects the scale and visual appearance of the existing dwelling and streetscene, whilst presenting a carefully considered contemporary external design that makes a positive contribution to the immediate surrounding area and wider ASLC.

-4.7 As demonstrated on the streetscene elevation plans included as part of the application and assessed in detail within Section 6, the proposed dwelling respects the character of the existing property by reducing the scale and massing towards the shared northern boundary via the incorporation of a hipped roof design and the introduction of a new visual gap as referenced above.

-- 4.8 The proposed roof adds visual interest to the new property and by incorporating a centralised crown element (although this will not be visible within the streetscene) gable features and pitches which slope away from the northern and southern neighbouring boundaries, thus reducing the massing of the new property within the plot. - 4.9 Against this background, the development proposal represents a high quality, modern interpretation of the varied visual character and built form of the surrounding area. - 4.10 The scheme has also been designed in a manner that ensures there will be no adverse overlooking or overbearing impacts upon any neighbouring properties.
+- 4.6 Fundamentally, it seeks to achieve additional residential floorspace at the site in a manner that respects the scale and visual appearance of the existing dwelling and streetscene, whilst presenting a carefully considered contemporary external design that makes a positive contribution to the immediate surrounding area and wider ASLC. - 4.7 As demonstrated on the streetscene elevation and front elevation drawings (which overlay the outline of the existing dwelling for comparison) included as part of the application and assessed in detail within Section 6, the proposed dwelling respects the character of the existing property by reducing the scale and massing towards the shared northern boundary via the incorporation of a hipped roof design and the introduction of a new visual gap as referenced above. - 4.8 The proposed roof adds visual interest to the new property by incorporating a pitched roof on the front part of the dwelling with subservient hipped element.
+This reduces in height/scale to the rear in the form of a hipped roof with reduced centralised crown element (although this will not be readily visible within the streetscene).
+The roof design slopes away from the northern and southern neighbouring boundaries, helping to massing of the new property within the plot. - 4.9 Against this background, the development proposal represents a high quality, modern interpretation of the varied visual character and built form of the surrounding area. - 4.10 The scheme has also been designed in a manner that ensures there will be no adverse overlooking or overbearing impacts upon any neighbouring properties.
 The only windows positioned within the first floor side elevations facing Nos 12 and 16 Frays Ave will be obscurely glazed. - 4.11 New habitable room windows will be situated within the rear elevation at first floor level.
-This reflects the existing relationship with No 12 and 16 Frays Avenue which also have rear habitable room windows at upper floor level. - 4.12 The eaves height of the new property will extend to just 40cm higher than the existing dwelling.
+This reflects the existing relationship with No 12 and 16 Frays Avenue which also have rear habitable room windows at upper floor level. - 4.12 The eaves height of the new property will reflect those of the existing dwelling.
 Furthermore, given the 2 metre separation distances to each side of the new dwelling (and the rear massing ensuring that clear 45 degree views will be retained) there will be no unacceptable adverse overbearing impacts resulting from the new property. - 4.13 As demonstrated on the enclosed layout plans, the scheme ensures that generous private rear amenity space will be retained which significantly exceeds the Council's target private amenity space standards.
-At ground floor level, provision can be made within the site for safe and secure cycle and refuse storage, as well as off road vehicle parking provision.
+At ground floor level, provision can be made within the site for safe and secure cycle and refuse storage, as well as off road vehicle parking provision. - 4.14 Please refer to the extract of elevation plans overleaf which demonstrate the reduction in massing of the revised scheme compared to the refused application.